John-Kingham/quality-shares/README.md

 The site's colour palette was inspired by the colours used by [Hargreaves Lansdown](https://www.hl.co.uk/), a leading UK investment platform with the kind of subtle, professional look the product owner was looking for.

-- #071D49 (dark blue) - The first colour
+- #071D49 (dark blue) - The primary colour
-- #0A70DC (medium blue) - The second colour
+- #0A70DC (medium blue) - The secondary colour
 - #0857AB (darker medium blue) - A "highlight" version of the second colour, primarily used for button hover effects
-- #EFF7FF (very light blue) - The third colour
+- #EFF7FF (very light blue) - The tertiary colour
-- #C2E0FF (darker light blue) - A "highlight" version of the third colour, primarily used for button hover effects.
+- #C2E0FF (darker light blue) - A "highlight" version of the tertiary colour, primarily used for button hover effects

 #### Custom Fonts